Status: Log Reports

 Sorting and Filtering Query Results

-The headers of the table contain arrows that allow you to sort the entries in ascending/descending order.
-You can also add additional filters to the query by inputting valid search parameters into the filter records field:
+The headers of the table contain arrows for sorting the entries in ascending or descending order.
+You can add additional filters to the query by inputting valid search parameters into the filter records field.

 The query filters as you type characters in this field.
 To remove the filter and display all of the original result set, delete all characters or enter only a space.